pnarvor/rtac_optix/README.md

 Helpers for using the OptiX SDK from NVIDIA, such as :
     - CMake wrapper : the OptiX SDK is shipped without a proper installation procedure.
-This makes the use of the OptiX librairie in external projects tedious at best (+ we are not sure if we have the right to distribute the SDK with our code, so better make a proper interface).
+This makes the use of the OptiX library in external projects tedious at best (+ it is not sure if we have the right to distribute the SDK with our code, so better make a proper interface).
+Installation of this package will create cmake target you can import in your own project.
     - Various helpers to help with the use of the SDK (cuda jit compiler with default options, etc...)